 CVUSD made progress in implementing most actions and services identified in LCAP Goal 1 despite the challenges of the pandemic.
-Restricted money from the Systems of Support Grant was not received and action 24 was postponed because of the pandemic.
+Restricted money from the Systems of Support Grant was not received and Action 24 was postponed and rescheduled because of the pandemic.
+In-person professional learning and music showcase were paused due to the pandemic; however, they are being resumed in the 2021/2022 school year.
+Money budgeted was used to support students, families, teachers, and staff during distance learning (e.g., technology, hotspots, FTE) when we pivoted to the online platform.